Monkey See, Monkey Do?

 Finally, unlike animals, man always has sought to worship a higher being.
 Even when he departs from the true God, man still worships something, whether it is a tree, a rock, or even himself.
 No race or tribe of men anywhere in the world lacks the ability and desire to worship.
 However, no chimp or dog ever stopped to sing a hymn of praise or offer a prayer of thanks to its Creator.

 There is no doubt that man’s unique abilities separate him from the animal world and liken him to God.
 The first chapter of the Bible reveals that humans are created “in the image of God” (Genesis 1:26-27).
-This doesn’t mean God created us in His physical image, because God is spirit (John 4:24), and spirits don’t have a physical body (Luke 24:39).
-Instead, we were created with many of the qualities God possesses (though on a different level)—like being able to speak, to love, to make our own choices, and to be quite creative.
+This doesn’t mean God created us in His physical image, because God is a spirit (John 4:24), and spirits don’t have a physical body (Luke 24:39).
+Instead, we were created with many of the qualities God possesses (though on a different level)—like being able to speak, to create, to love, and to make our own choices.
 How awesome it is to know that we bear God’s image!

 REPRODUCTION & DISCLAIMERS: We are happy to grant permission for this article to be reproduced in part or in its entirety, as long as our stipulations are observed.